erszcz/msc-thesis/dfly-multiboot.md

 kernel key1=val1 key2=val2 ...
 ```

-Interpreting such a command line, however, requires some logic in the
+Interpreting such a command line, however, requires the kernel to have some
-kernel aware of the convention.
-The logic could populate the kernel
+logic aware of the convention.
-environment just as `dloader` would do.
+This logic could populate the kernel environment just as `dloader` would do.

 This code, though still coupled to the particulars of the bootloader
 which booted the kernel, is definitely out of scope of `locore.s`.